 - Finish the muffin batter: Add the eggs and milk to a medium bowl, whisking to combine.
 Whisk in the melted butter.
 Pour the wet ingredients over the dry ingredients, stirring until just combined.
 Take care not to overmix the batter!

 - Prep the muffins: Add 2 tablespoons of the cornbread muffin batter to each of the prepared liners.
-I like to use a 2 tablespoon scoop, like this one, to keep everything uniform.
+I like to use a 2 tablespoon scoop, to keep everything uniform.
 Add 1 teaspoon of the cranberry sauce over top, using a toothpick to swirl the cranberry sauce into the batter.
 Repeat once more with 2 more tablespoons of muffin batter and 1 more teaspoon of cranberry sauce.
-The muffin liners should be about ⅔ full.
+The muffin liners should be about 2/3 full.

 - Bake the muffins for 15-18 minutes, until the centers are just set and a toothpick inserted in the center comes out clean.
 Remove from the oven, allow to cool slightly.

-- Serve warm, slathered enjoy with butter, or salted honey butter (yum!).
+- Serve warm slathered with butter or salted honey butter (yum!).
 Enjoy!

-- Storage: Leftover cranberry corn muffins will keep, stored in an airtight container at room temperature for up to 1 week.
+- Storage: Leftover cranberry cornbread muffins will keep, stored in an airtight container at room temperature, for up to 1 week.
 You can also freeze baked cornbread muffins for up to 3 months.
 Thaw overnight in the refrigerator & reheat in the microwave before serving.

 - Scaled down: To serve up to 8 as a side dish, halve the recipe, yielding 10-11 muffins.